 - Minimal Effort: You might decide that if a “low quality” domain links to your site three or fewer times, it's not worth your time to audit.
 In that case, you might just request removal from the domain’s WHOIS administrative contact (easy to find, assuming the domain is not privately registered).

-You’ll also want to consider that a linking domain may have decent page and domain score metrics, yet still be harmful to your profile if it violates Google’s Webmaster Guidelines or engages in risky activity.
+When determining whether to disavow links, you’ll also want to consider that a linking domain may have decent page and domain score metrics, yet still be harmful to your profile if it violates Google’s Webmaster Guidelines or engages in risky activity.

-Using BrightEdge for Link Analysis
+Using BrightEdge for Analyzing Disavow Links

 BrightEdge’s SEO platform offers cutting-edge tools for site owners to both manage and analyze their backlinks, both in terms of understanding their own link profiles relative to those of the market, and in terms of evaluating the risk signals when analyzing their data.